cavis/blamestamp/README.md

 Installation
 ------------

 Blamestamp should be installed as a gem in your app.
-Currently, it is only available as the latest-build on github.
-Fixed versions forth-coming.

 Include the gem in your Gemfile: